WillKWL/Project-NBASeason/source/README.md

-# NBA championship - can you tell which team will win it all before All-Star Game starts?
+# Project - NBA Champion
 - resume points xxx

-# Framing the business and analytical problem
+# Business and analytical problem: can you tell which team will win the championship before All-Star Game starts?
 - Business question
   - How confidently can we tell which team will win the championship 4 months in advance (around when All-Star Game is held)?
   - Timeline of an NBA season